benjamin-recht/benjamin-recht.github.io/_posts/2017-03-20-evolution.md

 rather than $g_\sigma^{(1)}$.
 They refer to $g_\sigma^{(2)}$ as *antithetic sampling*, a rather clever term from the MCMC literature.
 Such antithetic sampling dramatically improves performance in their experiments.

-Now this particular algorithm (ES with antithetic sampling) is precisely equivalent to the derivative-free optimization method analyzed by Yurii Nesterov in 2010.
+Now this particular algorithm (ES with antithetic sampling) is precisely equivalent to the [derivative-free optimization method](https://link.springer.com/article/10.1007/s10208-015-9296-2) analyzed by Yurii Nesterov and Vladimir Spokoiny in 2010.
 Noting this equivalence allows us to explain some of the observed advantages of ES, and to suggest some possible enhancements.

 ## Reduce your variants